liwuqi/dockerfly/README.md

 What is `dockerfly`:
 ========================

-dockerfly is a small Docker tool to help you to create container with independent macvlan Eths simplely.
+dockerfly is a small Docker tool to help you to create container with independent macvlan Eths easily.

 use dokerfly, you can: